Staff and Consultants

-Emily Chow – Emily joined David’s Harp’s Board of Directors in May 2020.
+Emily Chow, Chair, Nomination and Governance Committee – Emily joined David’s Harp’s Board of Directors in May 2020.
 Emily has served as the Executive and Board Liaison for Mercy Corps, a humanitarian aid organization, since 2015.
 Her personal experience as a client of mental health services for the last decade has led to her advocating for removing stigmas around mental health.
 Emily also serves on Portland State University’s Board of Trustees and as a first generation born Asian American, is a strong advocate for accessible higher education and refugee and immigration rights.
 In her spare time, you are just as likely to find Emily hiking in The Gorge as you are to find her traveling internationally.

-Julie Stone – Julie joined David’s Harp’s board of directors in May 2020.
+Julie Stone, Member, Development and Communications Committee – Julie joined David’s Harp’s board of directors in May 2020.
 As Director of Strategic Development and Proposals, at OCHIN, Julie leads the planning and execution of proposals for federal and foundation prospects.
 She brings two decades of experience in Medicaid and Medicare policy and practice transformation from federal, academic, state association, and consultancy vantage points.
 She has experience managing contracts for government agencies and foundations, leading teams, budgets, subcontractors and consultants.
 She has also authored policy papers and memorandum for diverse audiences, including issue briefs, Congressional testimony, advocacy documents and persuasive memorandums, and has spoken before diverse audiences.
 Julie has a bachelor’s degree from University of California, Berkeley, and a Master’s degree from the Cornell Institute of Public Affairs (CIPA), Cornell University.
 Julie lives in West Linn, Oregon with her two children.